-Hello.
-My name is Karol Liver and this is Pangean Path, a research hub dedicated to the art of personal development in alignment with nature.
-I base my personal work on four pillars of inspirational disciplines: Art, Science, Adventuring, and Spirituality.
-Here is the most complex Q&A about my person, work, and inspirations.
+Hello, my name is Karol Liver and this is Pangean Path, my educational hub dedicated to the art of personal development in alignment with nature.

-Who do I work/study with?
-I study by the side of humble, dedicated and extremely experienced practitioners in Europe and in South America.
-My most profound teacher is Maestra Curandera Juana Silvano Teco, also known as Isa Yaka (Hummingbird) who works as a shaman and skilled bonesetter for the local community in the Ucayali region for her entire life.
-Plant-wise, she works mainly with the spirits of Ayahuasca, Noya Rao, Sananga and Mapacho.
+I study by the side of humble, dedicated and extremely experienced practitioners in Europe and South America.
+My teacher from the Amazon and a person who I completed my longer plant samas with is Maestra Shipiba Curandera Juana Silvano Teco.
+She is a well known and respected plant medicine healer associated with Mahua family, who has been working also as a skilled bonesetter for the local community in the Ucayali region for her entire life.
+She works with various plant medicines such as Ayahuasca, Noya Rao, Sananga and Mapacho.

 One of my popular talk, The Voice of Nimea Kaya, approaches work with Ayahuasca from many angles – from the scientific aspects of the medicine to native stories and beliefs to cultural aspects and the nature of icaros.
 You can check out the themes and subjects of my lectures and workshops in the Talks section.